Break Through the Language Barrier

-The result is that this new edition is now easier to read and better than ever to study and understand.
+The result is that this new edition is now easier to read.
+It is also better than ever to study and understand.
 At the same time the feel and style of has been carefully maintained, so those longtime readers will transition easily.

 The Story of the Amplified Bible

 Frances Siewert (Litt.
 B., B.D., M.A., Litt.
 D.) was a woman with an intense dedication to the study of the Bible.
 It was Mrs. Siewert (1881-1967) who laid the foundation of the Amplified Bible.
-She devoted her life to the Bible, the Hebrew, Aramaic, and Greek languages, and the cultural and archaeological background of Biblical times, which would result in the publication of this unique translation.
+She devoted her life to the Bible, the Hebrew, Aramaic, and Greek languages.
+She was also devoted to the cultural and archaeological background of Biblical times, which would result in the publication of this unique translation.

 Every vision needs visionaries willing to follow the cause.
 The story of this dream is no different.
 Mrs. Siewert’s vision was seen by The Lockman Foundation, who took on this monumental translation project.

-Zondervan Publishing House then joined the effort, and the dream became reality with the publication of The Amplified New Testament in 1958, followed by the two-volume Amplified Old Testament in 1962 and 1964, and the one-volume Amplified Bible in 1965.
+Zondervan Publishing House then joined the effort.
+The dream became reality with the publication of The Amplified New Testament in 1958.
+It was followed by the two-volume Amplified Old Testament in 1962 and 1964, and the one-volume Amplified Bible in 1965.